Hyperbolic three-manifolds that embed geodesically: Introduction

 Embedding geodesically a given hyperbolic manifold $M$ is not a trivial task: among the uncountably many connected orientable hyperbolic surfaces, only countably many embed geodesically, and they form a dense subset of Teichm\"uller space, as proved by Fujii and Soma \cite{FS}.

 In dimension $n\geqslant 3$ we are not aware of any single $M$ which does not embed geodesically.
-On the other hand, only few explicit hyperbolic finite-volume $3$-manifolds $M$ are known to embed, so the question is still wide open.
+On the other hand, only few explicit hyperbolic finite-volume $3$-manifolds $M$ are known to embed geodesically, so the question is still wide open.\footnote{Added: many examples were produced after the first draft of this preprint in \cite{KRS}.}

 The main object of this paper is to provide new examples.
 Recall that there are precisely two right-angled hyperbolic platonic solids: the (non-compact) ideal octahedron and the (compact) right-angled dodecahedron.
 Inspired by \cite{tetrahedral}, we say that a complete (possibly disconnected) finite-volume hyperbolic 3-manifold is \emph{dodecahedral} or \emph{octahedral} if it may be tessellated into right-angled dodecahedra or ideal octahedra, respectively.
 Dodecahedral manifolds are compact, while octahedral ones have cusps.